 “What does that have to do with my problem?”

 “She’s smart, and she knows all about higher level dimensional gateways.”

 “Just come on.”
 Ellen got out of the car and headed for the door.

 Doug let his head slide down into his hands.
 He felt so tired after the day of frantic travel, the reconnection with his sister, and three slices of pizza.
 When he looked up, his sister had vanished from view, but he didn’t have the energy to get out and chase her.
 Instead, he put his seat back and closed his eyes.

 A crack of shattering glass jolted Doug back to waking life.
 The sun glared down on the car now, and he felt the spray of cool wind across his face.
-Adrenaline started pumping into his system as the blonde man with the gun came into focus just a few feet away, outside the smashed driver’s side window of his sister’s car.
+Adrenaline pumped into his system as the blonde man with the gun came into focus just a few feet away, outside the smashed driver’s side window of his sister’s car.
 Doug tried to dart out his side, but the seatbelt halted his attempt.
 He frantically went for the button to free himself, and a deafening blast rang through the car.
 The shot destroyed the buckle and blood gushed from his hand.

 The blonde man leaned into the window.
 “Don’t move.
 You’re food for the living void.”

 Doug could smell the onions on the man’s breath, and his body froze up in fear.
 He now knew how deer felt when they saw oncoming cars.
 There was nothing he could do.